Reviews Communities Blog FAQ Services Contact

 Yes.
 In Pacific Beach, you’ll pay a coastal premium for detached homes but enjoy beach and park access, with attached options as a value play.
 In University City, transit and job access rival Bay Park, with abundant condos and townhomes that suit under $1.2M budgets.

-Can you still negotiate in early 2026?
+Can families still negotiate on San Diego home prices in early 2026?

 Yes.
 Recent local data shows a high share of under-list closings and meaningful credits.
 You can target seller-paid closing costs, rate buydowns, and needed repairs.
 Strong pre-approval and flexible timelines make your offer stand out without overpaying.